-The tables you use (and need), and how they should be joined is determined by the database design and how files in the database relate to each other.
+The tables you use (and need), and how they should be joined is determined by the database design, and how files in the database relate to each other.
 This information can be learned over time, or provided by someone in your organization.

 The process below to add tables is the same for new queries, and for modifying existing queries (once opened in the editor).
-To remove tables, or modify the join see the topics, Add or Remove Tables on page 36, and Modify or Delete the Join on page 37.
+To remove tables, or modify the join see the topics, Add or Remove Tables on page 40, and Modify or Delete the Join on page 41.

-1. Once in the Query Editor (see Create a New Query on page 16 for information) press the AddTable ADD TABLES button.
-Depending on the selected data connection, you may be prompted to select or provide a credential to access any tables.
+1. Once in the Query Editor (see Create a New Query on page 17 for information) press the Add Tables button ADD TABLES.